Piyah Martell Sex Tape: Transgender Woman Born With No Legs Releases Racy Video

 It was during high school that Martell said she started to realize that even though she was born a boy, she felt like a girl.
 It wasn’t always the easier time, Martell said.

-‘When I was at high school I was really shy.
-I had a disability and I started to realize that I didn’t feel happy as a boy,: she said.
+“When I was at high school I was really shy.
+I had a disability and I started to realize that I didn’t feel happy as a boy,” she said.
 “I was teased and I often had to have time off school because I was sick.
 This made it even harder for me, and I didn’t have a lot of friends.

 “When I was younger I used to wish I was like other people.
 It took me a long time to learn to be proud of who I am.”